-Based upon the content of nutrients (i.e. litter mass x concentration) remaining in the litter at any time, it was clear that there was a net release of C, N and P as decomposition proceeded at all sites, with few exceptions (Figure 3).
-There was no release of C at the 33-y-old pastures, nor of N except a small initial decline at uncleared sites for E. populnea (Figure 3).
+uncleared sites for E. populnea (Figure 3).
 P was released at all the sites except at uncleared E. populnea and A. harpophylla (Figure 3).
-The smaller release of P and N than expected based upon the litter mass at uncleared compared to cleared sites occurred because the rate of their incorporation into decaying litter exceeded the loss of litter mass over the duration of decomposition (Figure 3).
+The smaller release of P and N than expected based upon the litter mass at uncleared compared with cleared sites occurred because the rate of their incorporation into decaying litter exceeded the loss of litter mass over the duration of decomposition (Figure 3).

-The content of nutrients released after 1 y of decomposition as a % of their original content in undecomposed litter can be derived from the final (April 2002) data presented in Figure 3.
+The content of nutrients released after 1 y of decomposition as a per cent of their original content in undecomposed litter can be derived from the final (April 2002) data presented in Figure 3.
 Subtracting the final data point from the original 100% content gives the values, and shows a greater loss of C, N and P at the 5-y sites than at the uncleared sites especially for E. populnea.
-In a comparison between cleared sites, the nutrient loss after 1 y of decomposition was at a maximum in the 5-y-old pasture compared to those 13 or 33 y since clearance for all tree species, but significantly so only for E. populnea.
+In a comparison between cleared sites, the nutrient loss after 1 y of decomposition was at a maximum in the 5-y-old pasture compared with those 13 or 33 y since